wizgrav/rayglider/README.md

 ![El Jardí de Catalunya](./jardi.jpg)

-Rayglider attempts to modernize glsl development and provide a powerful medium for artistic expression.
+Rayglider attempts to modernize glsl development and provide a powerful medium for artistic expression on the web.

 Every aspect of it is driven and configured solely in the editor utilizing RayGL, a glsl variant that provides a modular shader composition mechanism, asset handling and multi pass setup.